juhi123/codeception-with-github-actions/README.md

 # codeception-with-github-actions
+## Introduction
-A sample code to run codeception test cases with Github Actions
+This repo is just a sample to run codeception test cases with GitHub actions